 - If you fail to record actual mileage, then make an educated guess backed up with additional information.
 For example, determine the mileage using a web based mapping system and print a copy for your records.

 - IRS: Topic 510 – Business Use of a Car at irs.gov - This is the official IRS publication on tax deductions for business use of vehicles.
 It outlines the two different methods available for deductions – standard mileage deduction and the actual expenses deduction.
 It provides specifics about when to use each method as well as information for employees who are reimbursed for their mileage.

-- Official IRS Publication of the 2012 Rates at irs.gov - This official publication announces the 2012 rates for both business, medical, moving and charity reimbursement rates.
+- Official IRS Publication of the Standard Mileage Rates at irs.gov - This page lists the mileage rates for business, medical, moving and charity reimbursement rates.
 Make sure to look up the latest rates for the current year.

 - What can a charity volunteer deduct? at seriousgivers.org - This site provides additional details and information about deductions for charity volunteers.
 Provides details on the rate, what qualifies and other options that you may have.

 - Historical Standard Mileage Rate at irs.gov - This IRS document shows the rates over the last 10 or so years.
 Interesting to see how it changes over time and it doesn't always go up.

 - Vehicle Maintenance Log Template - Track your auto maintenance costs using Vertex42's new maintenance log.